GlueNetworks/glIpv4/README.md

-# GLTextfield
+# Glue IPv4 Control
 ## Overview
-An interface to both view and edit a single line of text.
+An interface to both view and edit an ipv4 address.
 It provides both an editable input field as well as a static visual view.
+Pressing both tab and/or period will move focus to the next input field for convenience.

 ## States